 Different government departments, agencies, and companies in the US follow different protocols to drug test their employees.
 However, there are some common instances in which drug test is administered by most employers.

 Pre-Employment Drug Test: After getting a conditional offer letter, employees are asked to undergo a mandatory drug test.
+The testing process may be a urinalysis, or a blood test, or an oral fluid test based on the written policy of the organization.
 Employees are absorbed into the job if they test negative on the drug test.
+You might not get your job offer if you get a positive test result.
 Every state has its own set of laws that regulates pre-employment drug testing.
 Some states have laws that protect certain personal health information, thus limiting the company’s access to the information.

 Post-Accident Drug Test: This test is conducted after the occurrence of an accident in a workplace.
 The employee involved in the accident is removed from the scene for medical attention.
 The possible consequences are damage to life, property, and citation by the police.
 The employer who has framed the drug test guidelines for such incidents should plan to conduct the drug test within a reasonable timeframe, as the effect of the alcohol and drug remains in the human system from 2 to 8 hours.
 Therefore, an examination within 2 hours is always better.